 1.4 Subscribing to and using Sub-Reddits

-Once you are logged in, the first thing you'll see is a slightly different Front Page.
-On the left you see a panel with few tabs, the "Subscribed" one highlighted by default - that's your default front page with all the sub-reddits you're subscribed to by default.
-In order to unsubscribe, click the EDIT link at the top right corner to see a full list with all the sub-reddits and your own list of subscriptions.
+Once you are logged in, the first thing you’ll see is a slightly different Front Page.
+On the left you see a panel with a few tabs, the “Subscribed” one highlighted by default – that’s your default front page with all the subreddits you’re subscribed to by default.
+In order to unsubscribe, click the EDIT link at the top right corner to see a full list with all the subreddits and your own list of subscriptions.

 1.5 Adding Friends on Reddit

-Reddit is a social community so it's pretty normal to be able to add friends to your account and actually following their posting and commenting.
-Adding friends is easy - just go to Preferences -> Friends, from there you can add, delete and view a list of all your friends.
+Reddit is a social community so it’s pretty normal to be able to add friends to your account and actually follow their posts and comments.
+Adding friends is easy – just go to Preferences -> Friends, and from there you can add, delete, and view a list of all your friends.

 In order to learn how to use reddit effectively you must understand the idea behind multireddits.

-On the panel on the left of your Front Page you'll see a "Multireddits" sub-panel.
-A multireddit is a relatively new feature which basically allows you to create multiple customized front pages, basically combining sub-reddits.
-Let's say you are on Reddit for fun so you want to be subscribed to Funny, WTF, gifs, videos, pics and other general sub-reddits where you can find amusing content to share on Facebook.
+On the panel on the left of your Front Page, you’ll see a “Multireddits” sub-panel.
+A multireddit is a relatively new feature that basically allows you to create multiple customized front pages, basically combining subreddits.
+Let’s say you are on Reddit for fun so you want to be subscribed to Funny, WTF, gifs, videos, pics, and other general subreddits where you can find amusing content to share on Facebook.
 So you subscribe to all these subreddits to see them on your front page.
-But what if you have an animal or you are a veterinary and sometimes you want to easily filter that front page with only the relevenat sub-reddit information, like links from AnimalAdvice and veterinary ?
+But what if you have an animal or you are a veterinary and sometimes you want to easily filter that front page with only the relevant subreddit information, like links from AnimalAdvice and Veterinary?

-So instead of manually going into each sub-reddit, you create a multireddit and add subreddits to it.
-Then when you can easily switch between your default front page and your multireddits, instantly changing the links feed you get on your front page.
+So instead of manually going into each subreddit, you create a multireddit and add subreddits to it.
+Then you can easily switch between your default front page and your multireddits, instantly changing the links feed you get on your front page.

-You might be wondering why is that necessary if you have only a couple of sub-reddits that you are interested in.
-If that's the case - it's probably not worth it.
-But if you are a hardcore redditor (that's how Reddit users are called on Reddit), you'l probably find this handy when using Reddit.
-Or if you are a marketer and use reddit because you work for several clients and projects - you want to keep them separate and easily manageable.
+You might be wondering why is necessary if you have only a couple of subreddits that you are interested in.
+If that’s the case – it’s probably not worth it.
+But if you are a hardcore Redditor (that’s how Reddit users are called on Reddit), you’ll probably find this handy when using Reddit.
+Or if you are a marketer and use Reddit because you work for several clients and projects – you want to keep them separate and easily manageable.